Influenza vaccine

 • Providing the vaccine to healthy adults generally reduces URIs and employee absenteeism, but conflicting data on cost-effectiveness.

-• Healthcare workers should be vaccinated to protect patients and other healthcare workers; they must avoid high-risk pt contact if given FluMist x 7d post-administration.
+• Healthcare workers should be vaccinated to protect patients and other healthcare workers; if given FluMist x 7d post-administration, they must avoid high-risk patient contact.

 • LAIV is shipped refrigerated and should be kept refrigerated (35-46°F).

-• Children with reactive airway disease, persons with underlying medical conditions with a higher risk for influenza complications, children aged 6-23 months, and persons aged >49 years should not receive LAIV.
+• Children with asthma or reactive airway disease, persons with underlying medical conditions with a higher risk for influenza complications, children aged 6-23 months, and persons aged >49 years should not receive LAIV.

 • Serious flu-related complications have been reported in obese patients and post-partum women.